shibbo/Corona/README.md

 If your code fails to compile, read the error and attempt to fix it, and if you can't seem to get something to compile, contact me.

+# Symbols
+In order for the functions / classes that are in this kit to be used, you have to include the symbols for them.
+This is done by supplying the text files found in "Symbols".
+If you wish to create your own, you have to make sure that the symbols in the file match exactly to the ones found in the symbol map.
+If named correctly in IDA Pro, you can use File -> Produce File -> MAP File.
+When asked what to include, uncheck all possible options.
+Once the map has exported, you have to remove the symbols that are not functions.
+This can be done by searching for "__destroy_global_chain_reference" and deleting every line below it, leaving no blank lines underneath.
+After that is done, simply run the convertMap script, using your map as an argument.

 # YAML
 As said above, the library uses a YAML file to determine what to do with your code.
 The comments next to each variable explains how it works.
 ```yaml